-Restless Legs Syndrome (RLS) is a common condition, affecting 2-4% of the adult population.
-Although its cause is not completely known there may be an association between RLS and chronic venous insufficiency.
+Restless Legs Syndrome (RLS) is a common condition, affecting 2-4 percent of the adult population.
+Although its cause is not completely known, there may be an association between RLS and chronic venous insufficiency.

-Certain medical conditions and drugs can produce symptoms which mimic RLS, and other conditions may coexist with RLS, as well.
-Chronic Venous Insufficiency, or vein disease, is believed to be one possible cause of the condition.
+Certain medical conditions and drugs can produce symptoms that mimic RLS, and other conditions may coexist with RLS, as well.
+Chronic venous insufficiency, or vein disease, is believed to be one possible cause of RLS.
+No simple blood test or diagnostic tool can diagnose RLS, but there are a series of common symptoms that can help us recognize the condition.

 While the nuances of the sensations vary, those with RLS find there are common symptoms between cases.
 If you experience any or all of the following symptoms, you may be suffering from RLS.